aosabook/500lines/contingent/chapter.rst

    writing output...
 [100%] tutorial

 Sphinx chose to rebuild both documents.
-Not only will the top of ``tutorial.html`` now feature its new title, but the output ``index.html`` will display the updated chapter title in the table of contents.
+Not only will ``tutorial.html`` now feature its new title up at the top, but the output ``index.html`` will display the updated chapter title in the table of contents.
 Sphinx has rebuilt everything so that the output is consistent.